Last updated on 7/16/2013.

 Student Academic Services Building – This project is jointly funded by the State of California and local Measure C Bond.
 It consists of eight classrooms, a large gathering area and faculty and administrative offices.
-As of January 1, 2013, the project was 50% complete.
-Construction is on schedule and is expected to be complete by the end of the summer.
-Occupancy will take place during Fall 2013.
+As of July 1, 2013, the project was 85% complete.
+Construction is on schedule and is expected to be complete by early fall.
+Occupancy will take place later in the term.

 Comprehensive Master Plan – The College has engaged HMC Architects to update and integrate the educational and facilities master plans.
 Students, staff and faculty will provide input throughout the process.
 The project is funded exclusively by the Measure C Bond, and is expected to be complete in early 2014.